cbev0x/cbev0x.github.io/_posts/2026-01-15-YearOfTheJellyfish.md

 ![](../assets/img/2026-01-15-YearOfTheJellyfish/9.png)

 Looking at the bottom gives us what looks to be a version for Monitorr, let’s find some vulnerabilities to be exploited with exploit-db.
-There is an unathenticated RCE vuln available with our version that uses an auth bypass to upload a shell on the system.
+There is an [unauthenticated RCE](https://www.exploit-db.com/exploits/48980) vuln available with our version that uses an auth bypass to upload a shell on the system.

 ![](../assets/img/2026-01-15-YearOfTheJellyfish/10.png)